ncbi/finagle-consul/README.md

 extremely scalable tool for service discovery and configuration.

 This project is using Consul sessions and K/V storage for announces.
-Unlike services, sessions allow to set up key TTL's, and when application is killed by OOM killer or closed unexpectedly, the session and keys, associated with it, are automatically removed after TTL is expired.
+Unlike Consul services, sessions allow to set up key TTL's, and when application is killed by OOM killer or closed unexpectedly, the session and keys, associated with it, are automatically removed after TTL is expired.

 Service definitions are stored in `/v1/kv/finagle/services/:name/:sessionId`, you can specify a name as URL, but all "/" will be replaced with "."